 Res Obscura means “a hidden thing”

 I started writing Res Obscura as a blog in the spring of 2010, when I was a graduate student in history at UT Austin.
-That incarnation came to an end during the COVID-19 pandemic, when I refocused my attention on becoming a new parent and finishing my second book (which is on the history of psychedelic science, and coming out in January, 2024!).
+That incarnation came to an end during the COVID-19 pandemic, when I refocused my attention on becoming a new parent and finishing my second book, Tripping on Utopia (which was published in January, 2024).

-In early July of 2023, I re-launched Res Obscura as a Substack.
-I aim to send out a new piece of original writing based on historical research once a week (usually Tuesday mornings), along with a collection of links and a “primary source of the week.”
+In early July of 2023, I re-launched Res Obscura as a Substack newsletter.
+I aim to send out a new piece of original writing based on historical research once a week on Tuesday mornings, along with a collection of links.

 About the author

-I am an associate professor of history at UC Santa Cruz and the author of The Age of Intoxication: Origins of the Global Drug Trade (Penn, 2019).
+I am an associate professor of history at UC Santa Cruz and the author of The Age of Intoxication: Origins of the Global Drug Trade (Penn, 2019) and Tripping on Utopia: Margaret Mead, the Cold War, and the Troubled Birth of Psychedelic Science (Grand Central, 2024).
 You can find free PDFs of all my academic writings here.
 I’ve also written for The Atlantic, The Paris Review Daily, The Washington Post, Lapham’s Quarterly, Slate, Aeon, and The Public Domain Review.
 I was also a co-founder of The Appendix, an online journal of “narrative and experimental history,” and the author of many articles for it; two of them were selected as recommended reading by The New Yorker.

 My jobs before becoming a history professor included stints as a legal assistant for a labor law firm, a grocery store clerk, a dishwasher at a supermarket deli, shelving books at a library, and (for a period of three days) filling boxes with Magic Johnson-branded ballpoint pens.